-WARRENDALE, PA—The Materials Research Society (MRS) is pleased to announce the Vice President/President Elect, Secretary and new Board Members for 2020, elected by the Society's global membership of almost 14,000.
+Warrendale, PA—The Materials Research Society (MRS) is pleased to announce the Vice President/President Elect, Secretary and new Board Members for 2023, elected by the Society's global membership of over 12,000.

-Cherie R. Kagan, University of Pennsylvania, will serve as MRS Vice President beginning January 1, 2020.
-She will lead the Board of Directors as MRS President in 2021, and finish her three-year term as Immediate Past President in 2022.
-More information on Kagan can be found at mrs.org/elections/cherie-kagan.
+Takao Someya, University of Tokyo, will serve as MRS Vice President beginning January 1, 2023.
+He will lead the Board of Directors as MRS President in 2024, and finish his three-year term as Immediate Past President in 2025.

-In addition, Dawnielle Farrar-Gaines, Johns Hopkins University, has been elected as MRS Secretary.
-She will begin her three-year term in January 2020.
+Dawnielle Farrar-Gaines, Johns Hopkins University, was elected to her second consecutive three-year term as MRS Secretary.
+She has served in the role since 2020.

-The election also brings five new members to the MRS Board of Directors, who will each serve three-year terms beginning January 1, 2020.
+The election also brings four new members to the MRS Board of Directors, who will each serve three-year terms beginning January 1, 2023.
 They are: